nmswainston/litchfield-perk/README.md

 - **NODE_VERSION**: Set to `20` in Netlify site settings
 - The project includes `.nvmrc` and `netlify.toml` for proper configuration

+## 🔧 Deployment Env Vars

+No runtime env vars required.
+The application uses only standard build-time environment variables (NODE_ENV) which are automatically handled by the build system.

 ## 🎨 Design Features

 - **Botanical Pattern Background**: Custom pattern that absorbs into the header on scroll